Loading...

 The first thing you want to do is create a project.
 Below are the steps.

 1. On the File menu, click Create New Project.
+The Create New Project dialog box appears.

 2. In the Project Name box, enter the language name of the primer.

+3. Click OK.
 The project has been created and is now the current, or active, project.
 An initial grapheme inventory has been created.

 Setup Folder Options

 The data folder and the template folder should be the same folder with the project name as a subfolder under the PrimerPro folder.
-To verify that your data folder and template folder has been set up properly, do the following:
+To verify that your data folder and template folder have been set up properly, do the following:

 1. On the Tools menu, click Options, and then click the Folder tab.
+The Options dialog box appears, with the Folder tab selected.

 2. Verify the Data Folder box is correct.